 You may not think saying rustic and modern anything goes in the same sentence, but you can successfully pair the two styles when it comes to home decor and furnishings.
 You don’t have to choose one or the other.
 In fact, there is a ton of inspiration online and in stores that provide a wealth of information about how to marry the two together.

 According to the National Association of Realtors, farmhouse-style home design is the most Googled interior decoration in the U.S., followed by rustic at 190,240 searches a month.
-Though we all want to stay up-to-date on all things contemporary in terms of design, it seems people desire the warmth and welcoming feeling that rustic decor brings to a home.
+Though we all want to stay up-to-date on all things contemporary in terms of design, it looks as if our sensibilities respond much more earnestly to rustic decorating ideas.
+It seems people desire the warmth and welcoming feeling that rustic decor brings to a home.
 If you want your space to feel modern and rustic, there are a few simple ways to go about it.

 This is one of the easiest ways to mix the two in perfect form.
 Using wood beams or wainscoting in a kitchen along with a modern light fixture like this metal sputnik chandelier creates comfort and a look that is very much of-the-time.

 Although you can blend these styles however you like, mixing natural woods like oak and walnut with metals like brass can help bring both rustic and modern elements to any space.